Now accepting new clients in Indiana, Texas, Kentucky, Michigan, Wisconsin, and Massachusetts

 Counseling at The Green House

-*Now accepting new clients* Located in central Indianapolis, Counseling at the Green House is a group of professional therapists with a diverse set of skills and expertise who are ready to partner with you on your journey to healing, growth, and connection.
-Each of our counselors is committed to ongoing growth both personally and professionally, so we can provide the best possible services to help you find more whole-hearted living and conscious relationships.
-We believe every person has the capability to live an abundant life, and we seek to create a space that allows you to grow into that.
+*Now accepting new clients* Counseling at the Green House is a group of professional therapists with a diverse set of skills and expertise who are committed to practicing excellence and ready to partner with you on your journey to healing, growth, and connection.
+Each of our counselors is committed to ongoing growth personally, professionally, and spiritually, so we can provide the best possible services to help you find more whole-hearted living and conscious relationships.

 Do you accept Insurance?